Newington Green: Listed buildings

-The Green also has two Grade II listed buildings.
 To the north is the Unitarian Church, which celebrated its tercentenary in 2008.
 The original 1708 building was financed with £300 from goldsmith Edward Harrison.
 It was a "substantial brick building, of nearly square form, with the high, tiled, projecting roof, common at its era".
 "Historic views show that the original façade had a small pediment against a large hipped roof, with a central oval window below."
 This building was substantially extended and improved in the mid-19th century.
 An internal gallery was built to increase the seating available, and a few years later the roof and apse were renewed, and a "stuccoed frontage" was built, "mirroring the original façade with a three-bay front with two round-headed windows, but with added Tuscan pilasters and a large pediment".
 In the mid-20th century, the building was damaged by enemy action.
 In 1953 its architectural importance was recognised as a Grade II listed building.

+Along from the Unitarian Church is the Mildmay Club, which was founded on 18 August 1888 as the Mildmay Radical Club and was originally located at 36 Newington Green Road south of Newington Green.
+In 1894 it moved to new premises at 34 Newington Green.
+Membership of the club rose from 1,000 in February 1896 to 2,400 in January 1899, eventually peaking at 3,000 members, and the current building was completed 1901 by Alfred Allen.
+Largely due to its preserved 1960s/70s interior and Queen Anne frontage, it is a popular location for film and photography, the income from which supports ongoing renovations and accessibility upgrades of the building.